Llywernog Mine: John Barton Balcombe (1861–1875)

-Balcome & Co., run by John Barton Balcombe, Took over running of the Clara mine in 1861, and Llywernog a few months later in the same year.
+Balcome & Co., run by John Barton Balcombe, took over the running of the Clara mine in 1861, and Llywernog a few months later in the same year.
 They paid £2,000 to the Llywernog United Mining Company for Llywernog.
 They installed a 40-foot water wheel from Bodcoll mine to fully drain the mine.
 By December 1862 the mine had been drained to the 36 fathom level, and plans were made to sink it to 50 fathom.

 In 1863 there were 14 men working at the mine, and work continued throughout the 1860s.

 The Llywernog Mining Company was formed in 1868, managed by Balcombe.
-By the summer of the next year the main shaft had been sunk to 62 fathom, but a lack of water to turn the wheel allowed the mine to flood back to the 40 fathom level.
+By summer 1869, the main shaft had been sunk to 62 fathom, but a lack of water to turn the wheel allowed the mine to flood back to the 40 fathom level.
 In response to this, a 16-horsepower steam engine was installed in December.
 The price of purchasing and transporting coal was high, so the engine was only used when the water wheels could not be run.
 In 1871 ponds began to be used to store water to keep the wheels running during dry periods, and this allowed the main shaft to be sunk again to its final depth of 72 fathom.

 The yield and price of lead during this period were low, leading to a new Llywernog Mining Company being floated in 1872, retaining Balcombe but replacing the mine captain.
 Plans were drawn up to sink the shaft to 82 fathom, but the existing 40-foot water wheel was already struggling with the depth.
 Work continued until 1873, but water began to rise in the mine again and work stopped.
 Some work was done from 1874, but there are no records of ore being sold after 1873.
 A 50-foot water wheel was constructed in 1875, powered by a 6- or 7-mile leat system.

 Powell Mines Company (1875–1891)

 In 1875 Balcombe was imprisoned for embezzlement, but work continued as an annexe of Powell's mine.
-By the end of the 1870s the mine was idle, but in 1882 the Powell Mines Company, run by Nicholas Bray and Evan Hanson took over at Llywernog.
+By the end of the 1870s the mine was idle, but in 1882 the Powell Mines Company, run by Nicholas Bray and Evan Hanson, took over at Llywernog.
 Balcombe's lease from 1870 was still valid, but though the terms had been violated, mining continued.
 In 1886 a Deed of Revocation was served for violation of the lease, but Bray and Hanson instead paid £16 a year until it expired in 1891.
-Little was accomplished during this time, but the main shaft was renamed to "Hanson's Shaft", after the co-director of the company.
+Little was accomplished during this time, but the main shaft was renamed as "Hanson's Shaft", after the co-director of the company.

 Low lead prices in 1891 forced many mines, including Powell's and Llywernog, to close.